 General criteria for regular admission to the master's program include a bachelor's degree with a 3.25/4.00 or better overall GPA from a college or university of recognized standing, equivalent to the degree given at this university (or college work equivalent to that required for such a degree, at least 96 credit hours of which must be acceptable toward a degree at this university); promise of ability to pursue advanced study and research, as judged by previous scholastic record or otherwise; and adequate preparation to begin graduate study in the chosen field.

-The following course requirements are subject to change; for the most current information, visit the department's Why ChBE for Graduate School? webpage.
+The following course requirements are subject to change; for the most current information, visit the department's Prospective Graduate Student webpage.

-A candidate for the Master of Science degree in chemical engineering must complete at least 30 credits, including at least 24 credits of coursework and 4–6 credits of MS thesis.
+A candidate for the Master of Science degree in chemical engineering must complete at least 30 credits, including at least 24 credits of coursework and 4–6 credits of MS thesis credit (CHEN 6950).

 Only courses 5000-level and above may be applied towards the MS degree.
 Moreover, only courses at the 5000-level and above in any department count toward the PhD degree.
 An advisor must approve all courses.